Azure Active Directory (Azure AD): The Complete Guide

 Do not use defaults

 Azure AD assigns default privileges via built-in security groups, like Account Operators.
-It’s essential not to use these defaults out of the box—identify if they match the roles and responsibilities in your organization and, if not, customize them.
+It’s important not to use these defaults out of the box—identify if they match the roles and responsibilities in your organization and if not, customize them.
 Changing the defaults also helps with obfuscation because attackers are familiar with default settings.

 Azure Active Directory with Pathlock